iluwatar/java-design-patterns/microservices-api-gateway/README.md

   - Microservices
   - Scalability
   - Security
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Intent of Microservices API Gateway Design Pattern

-The API Gateway design pattern aims to provide a unified interface to a set of microservices.
+The API Gateway design pattern aims to provide a unified interface to a set of microservices within a microservices architecture.
 It acts as a single entry point for clients, routing requests to the appropriate microservices and aggregating results, thereby simplifying the client-side code.

 ## Also known as